 Experimental overview

 To demonstrate the utility of this approach, we conducted a negative selection screen by measuring the depletion of gRNAs targeting the pairs of oncogenes and tumor suppressor genes in two cancer cell lines, representing different tissue sources with different genetic bases for cancer.
-Specifically, we measured the impact of single and double knockouts in the Hela and A549 cell lines, representing cervical carcinoma and lung adenocarcinoma respectively.
+Specifically, we measured the impact of single and double knockouts in the HeLa and A549 cell lines, representing cervical carcinoma and lung adenocarcinoma respectively.
 All double gRNA constructs were packaged into lentiviruses and each cell line was infected at an MOI of 0.1-0.4 to ensure that each cell had 0-1 double gRNA constructs.
-In order to maintain adequate representation of all 23,652 elements of the library (minimum of 200 fold) the screen was started with 10 million cells for Hela and A549 cells.
+In order to maintain adequate representation of all 23,652 elements of the library (minimum of 200-fold), the screen was started with 10 million cells for HeLa and A549 cells.
 In order to accommodate this larger number of cells, 500 cm2 bioassay plates (Corning) were used.
-Puromycin selection was started 2 days after transduction and maintained throughout course of experiment to eliminate cells without gRNAs.
-Following transduction the cells containing integrated gRNAs were maintained in exponential growth by harvesting and removing a fraction of the cells approximately every two to four days.
+Puromycin selection was started 2 days after transduction and maintained throughout the course of the experiment to eliminate cells without gRNAs.
+Following transduction, cells containing integrated gRNAs were maintained in exponential growth by harvesting and removing a fraction of the cells approximately every two to four days.
 A minimum of 5 million cells were maintained in culture for all cell lines at each passage.
-DNA was extracted from cells harvested at 3, 14, 21 and 28 day time points following transduction using Blood & Cell Culture DNA Mini Kit (QIAGEN) according to manufacturer recommended protocols.
-In order to assess the frequency of gRNAs before and after selection the integrated DNA encoding the gRNA sequence was PCR amplified and prepared for sequencing on a HiSeq Rapid run, following manufacturer recommended protocols.
-Standard Illumina sequencing primers were employed for library prep, and sequencing was conducted, generating 75 base-pair reads in a paired-end fashion.
+DNA was extracted from cells harvested at 3-, 14-, 21- and 28- day time points following transduction using Blood & Cell Culture DNA Mini Kit (QIAGEN) according to manufacturer recommended protocols.
+In order to assess the frequency of gRNAs before and after selection, the integrated DNA encoding the gRNA sequence was PCR-amplified and prepared for sequencing on a HiSeq Rapid run following manufacturer recommended protocols.
+Standard Illumina sequencing primers were employed for library prep, and sequencing was conducted, generating 75-bp reads in a paired-end fashion.
 Following sequencing, data quality was assessed using FastQC.

 Analysis

+Analysis was performed using a software pipeline constructed from Python, R, and Jupyter Notebook.
+In brief, FASTQ files provided by the sequencing center were first trimmed of scaffold sequence using the cutadapt ([ADD REFERENCE: Martin, M. (2011).
+Cutadapt removes adapter sequences from high-throughput sequencing reads.
+EMBnet.Journal, 17(1), pp. 10-12. doi:http://dx.doi.org/10.14806/ej.17.1.200]) program, after which those with either forward or reverse reads having trimmed lengths <19 or >21 bases were discarded.
+Remaining trimmed reads were truncated to 19 bases from the appropriate end, and reverse reads were reverse-complemented.
+Both reads in a pair were checked for sequence matches against gRNA sequences used in the library, allowing one mismatch anywhere in a read.
+Read pairs that matched to a known construct were aggregated to the total counts for that construct in the relevant sample, which were input to the analysis below as mc.

 We assume that each sub-population of cells expressing a particular construct c grows independently of all others.
 In the continuous limit,